 For more information please visit Immigration and Citizenship Canada

 • $2500 repatriation deposit which will be refunded to them upon completion of their program or withdrawal from the college.

 • $300 non-refundable residence deposit.

 Of this amount, a $300 administrative fee and the $300 residence deposit is retained if the admitted applicant does not attend the college.

 The remainder of the student fees for one semester is payable at the beginning of that semester.

 Christian Life and Lifestyle Requirements

 Emmanuel applicants must give evidence of a personal commitment to Christ, and a life that reflects Christian values.
-Students are asked to sign the Emmanuel Lifestyle Commitment as part of the application process.
+Students are asked to sign the EBC Lifestyle Covenant as part of the application process.